adsabs/adsabs.github.io/_includes/_help/search/_posts/search-parser.md

-{% if include.ads %}The following page describes extra details about the search syntax not found in the otherwise comprehensive [search syntax help](search-syntax).
+The following page describes extra details about the search syntax not found in the otherwise comprehensive [search syntax help](search-syntax).

 ## Big Picture